digambarpatil1/digambar-patil.github.io/CPP/notes.md

 static_assert(x == y, "x != y");
 ```
 ### auto
-auto-typed variables are deduced by the compiler according to the type of their initializer.
+the compiler deduces auto-typed variables according to the type of their initializer.

 ```
 auto a = 3.14; // double
 auto b = 1; // int